Shepherd Meadows footbridge

 This follows our budget setting process, which completed with the Executive Committee approval in March 2024.

-A significant contribution is also being provided by the Blackwater Valley Countryside Partnership (BVCP).
+A significant contribution is being provided by the Blackwater Valley Countryside Partnership (BVCP).
 They coordinate work in the Blackwater Valley including wildlife conservation, water quality, landscape enhancement and recreation.
+Funding is also being supplied by Hampshire County Council.

 Bridge design and construction

-We will be working with the Environment Agency to make sure there is no negative impact to the Blackwater River.
+We are working with the Environment Agency to make sure there is no negative impact to the Blackwater River.
 We will get the relevant permits where necessary.

 The land is a Site of Special Scientific Interest (SSSI).
 We must protect the important wildlife while the new footbridge is being constructed.

-The current bridge will need to be demolished and removed before installing the new structure.
+The current bridge will need to be dismantled and removed before installing the new structure.
+This will be carefully managed in a tight window of time to protect the river and its surroundings.

 When the work begins, we will need the right weather conditions.
 Otherwise, getting machinery to the site will be challenging.